-- ✓ Bangladesh is rapidly urbanizing.
-In 2011, 42 million people, or 28% of the population, lived in urban areas.
-Though urbanization is still relatively low, population growth in the urban areas has been more than double that of the national population growth rate of 1.1%.
-If this growth is sustained, the country's urban population will reach 63 million by 2025, or 36% of the total population.
-Rapid urbanization is placing severe strains on the natural environment and has fueled rapid growth in demand for urban transport. - ✓ The population of greater Dhaka was about 14.4 million in 2013 and is expected to grow to around 25 million in 2025.
-The population density of 19500 people/km2 is amongst the highest in metropolitan areas in Asia or Europe, compared with e.g. Metro Manila (18500), Tokyo City (16000), Singapore (7600), Hong Kong (6500) or Greater London (5680).
+- The population of greater Dhaka was about 14.4 million in 2013 and is expected to grow to around 25 million in 2025.
+The population density of 19500 people/km is amongst the highest in metropolitan areas in Asia or Europe, compared with e.g.1 Metro Manila (18500), Tokyo City (16000), Singapore (7600), Hong Kong (6500) or Greater London (5680).
 As of 2005, only 18% of trips were done by car, while 34% were done by bus and 36% by rickshaws.
 Currently, there are only 30 cars per 1000 inhabitants, although ownership is rapidly rising amongst the growing middle-class, and cars are producing 70% of the pollution in Dhaka. - The development of urban infrastructure has not kept pace with rapid urbanization, causing acute shortages of urban services.
 The road network is underdeveloped and has insufficient capacity to meet growing traffic volume arising mostly from the increasing motorization rate.
-Poor traffic management, lack of transport demand management, weak public transport services, and the absence of a strategic vision for land use planning integrated with urban development and transport planning and effective coordination among the transport and urban development agencies cause massive traffic jams, which add to pollution, high transport and logistics costs and limit access to economic opportunities and social services.
+Poor traffic management, lack of transport demand management, weak public transport services, and the absence of a strategic vision for - land use planning integrated with urban development and transport planning and effective coordination among the transport and urban development agencies cause massive traffic jams, which add to pollution, high transport and logistics costs and limit access to economic opportunities and social services.